blueboard/frontend-assessment/README.md

 ## Deliverables

-Please send a zip or tarball of all your code to the assessor.
+Please send a link to github repository of all your code to the assessor.